voeazul/middleware-b2b/docs/en-us/change-log/readme.md

 ### Added
 - Added overrideDuFee field in the passenger array above the nationality field.
+- New method to perform DU override in international reserves.

 ### Updated
 - Increase in the timeout of Apis.